gogoend/anikyu/README.md

 You need to pass the object to be animated and the animation queue which will take effect on the passed object.

-The animationQueue is an Array which contains the statuses of the animated object at every stage during the whole animation happening.The tween will be created by using data from the two adjacent statuses.
+The animationQueue is an Array which contains the statuses of the animated object at every stage during the whole animation happening.
+The tween will be created by using data from the two adjacent statuses.

 Every status in animationQueue is described as the following Object: